free-beer/beanstalk-cr/README.md

 This covers the primary usage for the library.
 There are other capabilities provided by the library but you should consult the API documentation for further details.

+### Environment Settings

+The library takes note of a number of enviroment settings that can alter how it operates when these are set.
+These are detailed below...

+**BEANSTALK_CONNECT_TIMEOUT** - Is used to set the time out on obtaining an initial connection to a Beanstalk server.
+Defaults to 10 seconds and should be an integer value.

+**BEANSTALK_DEFAULT_JOB_DELAY** - Is used to set the default delay assigned to jobs added to Beanstalk without an explicit delay.
+Default to zero and should be an integer value.

+**BEANSTALK_DEFAULT_JOB_PRIORITY** - Is used to set the default priority assigned to jobs added to Beanstalk without an explicit priority.
+Defaults to 1000 and should be an integer value.

+**BEANSTALK_DEFAULT_JOB_TTR** - Is used to set the default time to run assigned to jobs added to Beanstsalk without an explicit TTR.
+Defaults to 3600 (1 hour) and should be an integer value (in seconds).

+**BEANSTALK_READ_BUFFER_SIZE** - Is used to set the buffer sized for reading Beanstalk messages from the server.
+Might be useful to bump in size if you're using very large jobs but probably not.
+Should be an integer value.

+## Development

+Code is freely available, so familiarize yourself with that.
+Note that the unit tests require an actual instance of Beanstalk to run and assume that they will be using an instance on localhost at the default port number.

 ## Contributing

 1. Fork it (<https://github.com/your-github-user/beanstalk-cr/fork>)